tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **July 11th**
+Morning(ish): Was wondering about how I refactor the code between the _shader_ and _animated_cursor_ tattoy.
+I think they're actually now exactly the same, so maybe they can be separated entirely via the arguments that are passed to their `new()`s?
+Increasing the image buffer size for the _animated_cursor_ cursor is going to be interesting.
+Still not sure how exactly to integrate GPU animation with UTF8 animation.
+But first I should reply to some kind responses to the Browsh questions I asked the other day.
+Evening: Fixed a long-standing build bug in Browsh, felt really quite bad when I looked into all the issues and PRs and how it only took maybe 30 mins to fix.
+But it's done now and felt good to be actually giving Browsh some attention.
+Then did lots of refactoring of the GPU code to.
+The main thing was getting scaling working (to help improve anti-aliasing) but I've had to leave it because there's some annoying memory alignment bug.
+I'm not sure if it even helps with the anti-aliasing but I'll have to suspend judgement on that until I get it all working.

+📅 **July 10th**  No stream

 📅 **July 9th**
 Morning: Can we get animated cursors published today?
 Trouble is I can't get the screencapture on stream, I think I can only do it in a separate Hyprland session.
 Or what if I boot up a linux VM?
 Evening: Good progress just tidying up the animated cursor code.
 Pushed a WIP branch.
 And made a list of the remaining things to do.